laminlabs/lamindb/README.md

 LaminDB makes it easy to query, trace & validate datasets across diverse storage formats and locations.
 It gives you context through annotations, memory through lineage, and governance through branching and versioning.
-It uses a scalable lakehouse architecture that supports bio-formats, registries & ontologies.
+It uses a scalable lakehouse architecture that understands bio-formats, registries, ontologies, and markdown notes.

 <details>
 <summary>LLM?</summary>